elastic/kibana/README.md

 *Note:* this operation is for advanced users only - making changes here can break large portions of the application.
 <!-- /include -->

+## Building from Source
+If you want the latest code or need something that's not in a release package, you'll need to build from source.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.